-Wait for Her • Sabrin Hasbun and Launch of Berwick Writers' Forum Friday 11 October, 10:30-12:30 St Aidan's Hall • £12 Are you drawn towards writing?
-Would you welcome meeting up with others following a similar path?
-Berwick is richly blessed with accomplished and well-known writers and poets.
-We know there are many others working their way towards the same goal, and yet more people thinking about it.
-The formation of a Berwick Writers' Forum is a simple way to make sure that support, information, opportunities to learn (and maybe even the odd social event) are available and known about.
-Whatever stage you are at, we are offering this event as an opportunity to discuss what would work for you.
-It will be what its members make it.
-And the Literary Festival will offer support, and an annual place in the Festival for forum members to promote an event of their choice.
-The second half of the event will introduce Sabrin Hasbun, who has just completed her first book, Wait for Her, a memoir about the love story between her Palestinian father and Italian mother across histories and languages.
+Wait for Her · Sabrin Hasbun and Launch of Berwick Writers' Forum Friday 11 October, 10:30am-12:30pm St Aidan's Hall • £12

+The second half of the event will introduce Sabrin Hasbun. who has just completed her first book, Wait for Her, a memoir about the love story between her Palestinian father and Italian mother across histories and languages.
 Writing her family's story, Sabrin looks at her Palestinian background within a wider context of stories about displacement, transnationality, struggles for freedom and activism.
 Wait for Her won the first Footnote x Counterpoints Writing Prize and will be published in 2025.

-Hold Back the Night • Jessica Moor Friday 11 October, 2-3pm Berwick Baptist Church • £9 Novelist Jessica Moor discusses her heart wrenching new novel Hold Back the Night, which delves into one nurse's experience of the little-known history of conversion therapy and the heart-breaking betrayal of the AIDS crisis.
+Friday 11 October, 2-3pm Berwick Baptist Church • £9 Novelist Jessica Moor discusses her heart wrenching new novel Hold Back the Night, which delves into one nurse's experience of the little-known history of conversion therapy and the heart-breaking betrayal of the AIDS crisis.
 Jessica studied English at Cambridge before completing a Creative Writing MA at Manchester University.
 She was selected as one of the Observer's debut novelists of 2020, and her first novel, Keeper was chosen by the Sunday Times, Independent and Cosmopolitan as one of their top debuts of the year.
 Hold Back the Night is her third novel.
 66 Moor is a new young writer I believe in" Jeanette Winterson

-Iran • Ali Ansari Friday 11 October, 4:30-5:30pm Berwick Baptist Church • £9 Both revolutionary and reactionary, the Islamic Republic of Iran has long been a conundrum for Western observers.
+Iran · Ali Ansari Friday 11 October, 4:30-5:30pm Berwick Baptist Church • £9 Both revolutionary and reactionary, the Islamic Republic of Iran has long been a conundrum for Western observers.
 In his new book, Ali Ansari takes readers on a journey through Iran's turbulent history.
 Beginning with the country's fall from grace as a Great Power in the nineteenth century, he explores its repeated attempts to modernize in a series of revolutionary movements and in so doing, he reveals how the experience of history and Iran's encounter with 'modernity' have come to define it.
 Ali Ansari is Professor of Iranian History at the University of St Andrews.

-Understorey • Anna Chapman Parker Friday 11 October, 5-6pm Maltings Cinema, Berwick Barracks • £9 In Understorey, artist and writer Anna Chapman Parker records in prose and drawings a year spent looking closely at weeds, our most ubiquitous and accessible plants.
+Understorey • Anna Chapman Parker Friday 11 October, 5-6pm Maltings Cinema at Berwick Barracks • £9 In Understorey, artist and writer Anna Chapman Parker records in prose and drawings a year spent looking closely at weeds, our most ubiquitous and accessible plants.
 What exactly are these vaguely familiar shapes that accompany our every step, yet pass beneath our notice?
 How and when do they emerge, bloom and subside, and what would it mean to notice them?
 Meditating too on how they appear in other artists' work, from a 6th century manuscript to an installation in contemporary Frankfurt, Anna explores the art of paying attention even to the smallest things.